 - What if I changed jobs after 19th March 2020?

 - Can I work another job while I’m furloughed?

 - I’m on maternity leave: what happens to me?

 - Are my National Insurance and pension contributions included?

 - Can I still be made redundant on furlough?

 On 23rd March 2020, Rishi Sunak the Chancellor announced a huge financial support package for businesses.
 The Job Retention Scheme is part of this £330bn package.
-To help struggling businesses stay afloat – and be able to reopen after the crisis – the Government will pay 80% of employee wages for at least three months, with a monthly cap of £2,500 per employee.
+To help struggling businesses stay afloat – and be able to reopen after the crisis – the Government will pay 80% of employee wages from March to August, with a monthly cap of £2,500 per employee.
+From August, the amount the Government contributes reduces until the end of October 2020.
 To get this grant, businesses must do something called furlough their workers.

 This means they temporarily lay off employees, on the understanding that they can be recalled when there is work for them again.
 The furlough scheme means small and medium businesses who have had to close or have suffered significant losses due to the coronavirus can essentially pause their activity without losing their staff.

 Not everyone can be furloughed.
 To be eligible, you must:

 - Have been on the company’s payroll by 19th March 2020